-Difference between Career in Sales & Marketing
+Difference Between a Career in Sales & Marketing

 Career in Marketing

 Well, marketing includes everything from advertising, media planning, sales strategies and other methods for creating brand awareness which in turn will lead to an increase in sales of the products.
 In the modern era, marketing takes place in many forms right from traditional forms like radio, television and billboard advertising to digital marketing strategies that incorporate search engine optimization (SEO) and social media.
 It is critical for marketing professionals, responsible for interacting with customers, to develop positive customer service at all stages of making a sale.
 Interpersonal skills used to build positive customer relations include three main elements: empathy, honesty, communication & much more.
-Want to know more about where you can kick start your career in marketing?
+Want to know more about where you can kick-start your career in marketing?
 Well, keep reading our blog to find out!